vbrusca/ZigMatrixUtils/guides/cofactor_matrices_1.md

 Sign: 1.0e+00 Val: -6.0e+00
 </pre>

-Note the values found here and the epexed values in the <b>expB</b> matrix.
+Note the values found here and the expected values in the <b>expB</b> matrix.